On the loss of upper semi-continuity of metric entropy for $C^{r}$ diffeomorphisms: Introduction

-For a $C^r$ diffeomorphism $f$, we denote the quantitative loss of the upper semi-continuity of the metric entropy with respect to an $f$-invariant measure $\mu$ as follows:
+For a $C^r$ diffeomorphism $f$, we define the quantitative loss of upper semicontinuity of metric entropy with respect to an $f$-invariant measure $\mu$ by:

 In this paper, we derive a sharper estimate for $e_{\mu}(f)$ than the previously known bounds in \cite{B12,B97,N89,Y87}, for all $C^r\:(r>1)$ diffeomorphisms $f$, for all $f$-invariant measures $\mu$.
-We also show that our estimate is optimal for certain examples, for all $r\ge 1$ and $d>1$.
+We also show that our estimate is optimal for certain examples, for all $r>1$ and $d>1$.
+Moreover, when $d=2$, these examples form a relatively general class.